mattmastin/uga_industrial_math_day_2024/talk.md

 # Job Hunt

 - Took about 3 months to find a new job.
+- Any tips for weathering the stressful job search process?
+  - Interviewing is a skill and it's hard to practice
+  - Focus on learning something each time.

 - LinkedIn was more useful than I expected.